VanillaKrieg/Sprint_6/README.md

-Covering the zoo's educational project with unit tests
+# Educational project.
+Covering part of the zoological program code with unit tests